hyperledger/fabric/docs/source/deployment_guide_overview.rst

 * ``peer.tls``: When you set the ``enabled`` value to ``true`` (as should be done in a production network), you will have to specify the locations of the relevant TLS certificates.
 Note that all of the nodes in a network (both the peers and the ordering nodes) must either all have TLS enabled or not enabled.
 For production networks, it is highly recommended to enable TLS.
 As with your MSP, it is a best practice to mount this volume external to your container.

 * ``ledger``: users have a number of decisions to make about their ledger, including the state database type (LevelDB or CouchDB, for example), and its location (specified in ``fileSystemPath``).
-Note that for CouchDB in particular it is a best practice to operate your state database external to the peer, as you will be better able to allocate specific resources to the database this way.
+Note that for CouchDB, it is a best practice to operate your state database external to the peer (for example, in a separate container), as you will be better able to allocate specific resources to the database this way.
+For latency and security reasons, it is a best practice to have the CouchDB container on the same server as the peer.
+Access to the CouchDB container should be restricted to only the peer container.

 * ``gossip``: there are a number of configuration options to think about when setting up :doc:`gossip`, including the ``externalEndpoint`` (which makes peers discoverable to peers owned by other organizations) as well as the ``bootstrap`` address (which identifies a peer in the peer's own organization).

-* ``chaincode.externalBuilders``: this field is important to set when using :doc:`cc_service.html`.
+* ``chaincode.externalBuilders``: this field is important to set when using :doc:`cc_service`.

 When you're comfortable with how your peer has been configured, how your volumes are mounted, and your backend configuration, you can run the command to launch the peer (this command will depend on your backend configuration).